rs367606156

 Familial hypercholesterolemia Uncertain:1

 This missense variant replaces alanine with threonine at codon 598 of the PCSK9 protein.
-Computational prediction suggests that this variant may not impact protein structure and function (internally defined REVEL score threshold <= 0.5, PMID: 27666373).
+Computational prediction tools indicate that this variant has a neutral impact on protein structure and function.
 To our knowledge, functional studies have not been reported for this variant.
-This variant has been reported in individual affected with isolated hypercholesterolemia (PMID: 33303402) and in an individual affected with myocardial infarction (PMID: 30971288).
+This variant has been reported in an individual affected with isolated hypercholesterolemia (PMID: 33303402) and in an individual affected with myocardial infarction (PMID: 30971288).
 This variant has been identified in 26/262780 chromosomes in the general population by the Genome Aggregation Database (gnomAD).
 The available evidence is insufficient to determine the role of this variant in disease conclusively.
 Therefore, this variant is classified as a Variant of Uncertain Significance. -

 Cardiovascular phenotype Benign:1